cfpb/regtech-data-validator/README.md

 1. Validate file with no findings

         $ cfpb-val validate tests/data/sbl-validations-pass.csv

+    **Note:** No output is returned if the file contains no validations errors or warnings.

 1. Validate file with findings, passing in LEI as context